GeoffWilliams/lastrun_face/README.md

 #### Information about last puppet run
 This is designed to be a simple interface to enable monitoring of Puppet systems using external tools such as Nagios, Pager Duty, Sumo, etc

 ```shell
 puppet lastrun info
 ```

 Will return a JSON hash with very limited information about the last puppet run.
-The data is parsed from the YAML file at `puppet agent --configprint lastrunreport` so if you want more info (there's a lot...) you could just parse this file directly.
-The advantage of this comand is that this logic is already done for you and we also check to see if the agent is disabled.
+The data is parsed from the YAML file at
+`puppet agent --configprint lastrunreport` so if you want more info (there's a lot...) you could just parse this file directly.
+The advantage of this command is that this logic is already done for you and we also check to see if the agent is disabled.

 Inside the returned JSON, the key `alarm` indicates whether there is a problem running puppet on this host.
 The following conditions will cause an alarm:
 * `status` != `unchanged` and `changed`
 * Report is older then 1 hour
 * No report is found
 * Agent is disabled (`puppet agent --disable`)

 Alarms are aways accompanied by a human-readable translation of the problem encountered, see examples below.

 Of course, if your not able to run the command at all or it returns an error, then your system has even bigger problems, such as no puppet agent installed, face not installed on master (or in this environment), or hell.. maybe SSH doesn't even work ;-).
 Be sure to catch such conditions as well with your reporting system and alarm on them appropriately.

 ##### Example output